One Signal is the world leader n push notifications and they offer their service for free.

 Push notifications are one of the biggest advantages that mobile apps have over mobile websites, since they can send messages to users without the app being open.

-To add a Push Notifications component to your app:
+To add or edit a Push Notifications component to your app :

 Go to your Blocks tab